Sulfoglycolysis

-In all pathways, energy is formed in later stages through the 'pay-off' phase of glycolysis through substrate-level phosphorylation to produce ATP and NADH.
+In all pathways, energy is formed by breakdown of the carbon-rich fragments in later stages through the 'pay-off' phase of glycolysis through substrate-level phosphorylation to produce ATP and NADH.

 Growth of bacteria on sulfoquinovose and its glycosides

 A range of bacteria can grow on sulfoquinovose or its glycosides as sole carbon source.
 E. coli can grow on sulfoquinovose, methyl α-sulfoquinovoside and α-sulfoquinovosyl glycerol.
 Growth on sulfoquinovosyl glycerol is both faster and leads to higher cell density than for growth on sulfoquinovose.
 Pseudomonas aeruginosa strain SQ1, Klebsiella sp. strain ABR11, Klebsiella oxytoca TauN1, Agrobacterium sp. strain ABR2, and Bacillus aryabhattai can grow on sulfoquinovose as sole carbon source.
 A strain of Flavobacterium was identified that could grow on methyl α-sulfoquinovoside.

 Production of sulfoquinovose and its mutarotation

 Sulfoquinovose is rarely found in its free form in nature; rather it occurs predominantly as a glycoside, SQDG.
 SQDG can be deacylated to form lyso-SQDG and sulfoquinovosylglycerol (SQGro).
 Sulfoquinovose is obtained from SQ glycosides by the action of sulfoquinovosidases, which are glycoside hydrolases that can hydrolyse the glycosidic linkage in SQDG, or its deacylated form, sulfoquinovosyl glycerol (SQGro).

-The first sulfoquinovosidase identified was YihQ from Escherichia coli.
-It exhibits a preference for the naturally occurring 2’R-SQGro.
-Sulfoquinovosidases cleave SQ glycosides with retention of configuration, initially forming α-sulfoquinovose.
+There are two main classes of sulfoquinovosidases.
+The first are classical glycoside hydrolases (which belong to CAZy family GH31), and is exemplified by the sulfoquinovosidase YihQ from Escherichia coli.
+Family GH31 sulfoquinovosidases cleave SQ glycosides with retention of configuration, initially forming α-sulfoquinovose.
+YihQ sulfoquinovosidase exhibits a preference for the naturally occurring 2'R-SQGro.
+The second class of sulfoquinovosidases are NAD+-dependent enzymes (which belong to CAZy family GH188) that use an oxidoreductive mechanism to cleave both α- and β-glycosides of sulfoquinovose.

 Sulfoglycolysis encoding operons often contain gene sequences encoding aldose-1-epimerases that act as sulfoquinovose mutarotases, catalyzing the interconversion of the α and β anomers of sulfoquinovose.